 Before presenting live to your audience, the following steps should be taken:

-- Make sure the Information pane is off.
+- Make sure the Help and Information panes are off.

 - Set the Control Play Speed slider to a desired pace (for more advanced users, select each animation you will invoke and preset the slider to the pace you want for each individual animation).